bmn/livesplit_asl_misc/README.md

 * Select either `Current State` (data taken directly from the game) or `Variables` (data created by the autosplitter).
 * Choose your desired variable from the dropdown menu.

 The `Dead Time` variables provide a running timer of how much "dead time" (time spent unable to directly control Jesse) you've had.
-It can be useful for analysing your menuing, for example.
+It can be useful for analysing different approaches to menuing, for example.
 * `DeadTimeIngame` includes cutscenes, decision points, and time spent walking through doors.
 * `DeadTimeInventory` includes time spent in the inventory/missions menu.
 * `DeadTimeMenu` includes time spent in the pause menu.